oneapi-src/level-zero-spec/scripts/core/PROG.rst

 |                                   | [0,1] or not.                           |
 +-----------------------------------+-----------------------------------------+

-The following is sample for code creating a sampler object and passing it as a kernel argument:
+The following pseudo-code demonstrates the creation of a sampler object and passing it as a kernel argument:

 .. parsed-literal::